 The $3 million Agricultural Innovation Fund (AIF) was launched in 2019 to address emerging opportunities and issues likely to have a direct impact on Tasmanian agriculture.
 A further $2 million was allocated to the AIF in the 2023-24 Tasmanian Budget.
 The AIF supports projects that are delivered in partnership with the Tasmanian Institute of Agriculture.

 Funds in the AIF allocated through the same grant round process as the Agricultural Development Fund.
 A list of projects that have been funded through the AIF and the Agricultural Development Fund is provided below.

 The Tasmanian Government's Agricultural Development Fund (ADF), launched on 22 July 2021, is investing $3 million in RD&E projects that will promote innovation and sustainable growth in Tasmanian agriculture.

-Funding is available for projects that demonstrate strong support and active partnership from industry, and a clear strategy to deliver on-farm impacts and contribute to sustainable growth and jobs in agriculture.
+Funding is for projects that will deliver broad benefits to Tasmania and the state's agricultural sector; have strong support and partnership from industry; and demonstrate a clear strategy to deliver on-farm impacts.

 Tasmanian Institute of Agriculture (TIA)